kaushalbhanderi08-max/planetary-cybernetic-quantum-matrix/README.md

 Fractal Quantum Computing: Structuring self-repeating complex planetary datasets across high-dimensional matrices without collapsing coherence.
 Holomorphic Matrix Encoding: Developing structural algorithms to isolate, process, and optimize data streams at the scale of $369 \times 10^{303}$ configurations.

+---
+## 🏗️ Implementation Roadmap
+Currently, this project serves as a **Hybrid Digital Twin Architecture**.
+* **Reference Implementation (Current):** A robust Python-based cybernetic engine simulating 14-channel feedback loops for immediate deployment.
+* **Quantum Backend (In-Development):** Future versions will integrate **Qiskit** and **Google Cirq** for high-dimensional state-space computation and quantum hardware entanglement.
+This transition will occur as the feedback logic scales beyond classical computational limits.
+---

 🤝 Contributing
 This is an open-source, civilization-scale initiative.
 Quantum phreaks, computational biologists, macro-economists, and system architects are welcome to clone, fork, and submit Pull Requests to expand the complexity of the core feedback loops.
 Distributed under the MIT License.
 Built for the advancement of planetary-scale technical integration.